 With throttle lever not connected the throttle valve will remain fully open.
 The starting position of the throttle valve is therefore full throttle!
 Therefore never start the engine without connecting the throttle lever first.

+Non-compliance can result in serious injuries or death!
 The cable actuations being used must not be affected at all by vibrations emanating from the engine or the airframe.